Patternslib/Patterns/docs/patterns/tooltip.rst

 Tooltip
 =======

-Tooltips are intended to display contextual information and function about the trigger element.
+Tooltips are intended to display additional information about the triggering element.

 Markup structure
 ----------------